 Referees are going to make mistakes, but they usually boil down to pass interference calls that were erroneously flagged or not called at all.
-Occasionally though — as with last weekend’s miraculous disaster in Stillwater – a bad call can cost a team the game.
+Just last weekend, officials erred in allowing Memphis to return a downed punt for a touchdown against Mississippi State and lost count of downs, forcing Penn State to punt on third down against Auburn.

 5. Referees Mistakenly Extend Game